-Consumer surplus is an important concept in Economics that is defined as the difference between the willingness of a consumer to pay for a product and the actual amount that the consumer ends up paying, in order to acquire the product.
+Consumer surplus is an important concept in economics, and it is defined as the difference between the willingness of a consumer to pay for a product and the actual amount that the consumer ends up paying in order to acquire the product.

-The price for a product is determined by the company which is producing it and also depending on the demand and supply of the product.
+The price for a product is determined by the company that is producing it.
+It also depends on the demand and supply of the product.

-Consumer Surplus = Maximum Price Willing to Pay – Actual Price
+Consumer surplus = Maximum price buyer is willing to pay – Actual price

-Consumer Surplus = ½ * Demand Quantity at Equilibrium * (Maximum Price Willing to pay – Market Price)
+Consumer Surplus = ½ * Demand quantity at equilibrium * (Maximum price buyer is willing to pay – Market price)

 This is also known as the extended consumer surplus formula.

-This completes the topic on Consumer Surplus formula.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This completes the topic on consumer surplus formula.
+To read about more such interesting concepts, stay tuned to BYJU’S.